I miss my mom every second of every day.

 It most definitely is easier said than done to acknowledge your feelings.
 Admitting to being in a not-so-great mental space can make you feel extremely vulnerable (even if you’re only admitting it to yourself).
 Regardless, it is this vulnerability that lets you evaluate your emotions to see how you are truly doing.

-So, don’t run away from your feelings.
+All in all, don’t run away from your feelings.
 When sadness comes, embrace it with full arms.
 If I have learned anything about the healing process, it’s that you cannot cope if you refuse to recognize that something is wrong.
 You simply have to let yourself feel in order to get yourself to heal.